omarsar/omarsar.github.io/activities/index.md

   credit: iBelmopan
   creditlink: http://www.ibelmopan.com/
 ---

+To inquire about hiring me as a speaker or writer, please drop me at email at *ellfae@gmail.com* or send me a direct message on Twitter ([@omarsar0](https://twitter.com/omarsar0)).
+I usually respond within a day.

 ### Upcoming
 **[LatinX in AI Coalition](http://www.latinxinai.org/nips-2018-presenters) at NIPS conference in Quebec, Canada - Oral and poster presentation, December 8, 2018**